reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 states for each setting where it should be set and what it means::

   Listing config for ./etc
-  web.site_root       web.config.py    The Region class to be used as the root of the web application
+  web.site_root       web.config.py    The UserInterface class to be used as the root of the web application

 Luckily, there's only one missing setting.
 Hence, we need to add the file `web.config.py`, and specify one setting inside it.